Elspeth Sandys

 Directed and Designed by Andrew Foster

-Circa Theatre Wellington
+Circa Theatre Wellington (NZ) September 2024

 Weaving contemporary themes local and international, The Body Politic explores the collapse of democracy around the world in a satirical examination of lives in a Wellington apartment complex.